This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Add the measured coffee beans to your blending container.
 Smaller containers are best for grinding coffee because the beans are more likely to get evenly blended.

-After pouring your beans into the pot, give it a shake to spread the beans around the blades.
+After pouring your beans into the container, give it a shake to spread the beans evenly around the blades.

 Step 4: Switch on the Vitamix and grind the coffee beans